netspooky/inhale/README.md

 ### Querying the Database

-#### query.py Script
+#### Using The query.py Script
-A simple example:

-Query DB for "something" and show fields "filename" and "sha1".
+Query the DB for "something" and show fields "filename" and "sha1".

     python3 query.py -q something -s filename,sha1